-Stretching down to the coast – and out as far as the Aran Islands, linked to Doolin in summer by ferries – is the moonscape-like bare limestone expanse of the Burren, which blazes with wildflowers in spring.
+Stretching down to the shore – and out as far as the Aran Islands, linked to Doolin in summer by ferries – is the moonscape-like bare limestone expanse of the Burren, which blazes with wildflowers in spring.

 If the land is hard, Clare's soul certainly isn't: traditional Irish culture and music flourish here.
 And it's not just a show for tourists, either.
-In larger towns and even the tiniest of villages you'll find pubs with trad music sessions year-round.
+In larger towns and even the tiniest of villages you'll find pubs with trad-music sessions year-round.